isabella232/fractal/README.md

 GNOME application, and accordingly adheres GNOME guidelines and paradigms.
 This will be revisited if or when GNOME gets a "Do Not Disturb" feature.

+## Code of Conduct

+Fractal follows the official GNOME Foundation code of conduct.
+You can read it [here](/code-of-conduct.md).